stencila/stencila/fixtures/articles/code.md

 This article fixture is focussed on the Markdown representation of executable code nodes such as `CodeChunk`, `CodeExpression`, and `Parameter` nodes.
+See also `../fragments/md/code-*.md` fixtures.
+This fixture intentionally does not have any relations between code nodes (e.g a variable assigned in one, used in another).

 ## Inline code